 It was set in the then future of the 1990’s and revolved around mankind’s attempts to colonise other planets.
 Unfortunately the first ship sent to prepare a colony, the Jupiter 2 is blown off course.
 Its crew, originally just consisting of the Robinson family, and the ships pilot, Major Don West are lost in space seemingly forever.

 The first pilot though having impressive effects and an exciting story featuring a giant man eating cyclops, a lost civilisation, a perilous sea, and strange aliens with no mouths, failed to win over test audiences.

 A second pilot would soon be made which added the characters of the Robot and Doctor Zachary Smith played by the late great Jonathan Harris.

 In the revised pilot Doctor Smith, a slimy saboteur actively sabotages the Jupiter 2, but ends up becoming trapped on the ship as it takes off.

 For the first few episodes Smith would attempt to murder the Robinson family and use their ship to return home.
-Originally the character was to eventually be killed off, but Smith proved to be far too popular with viewers and not only would he be kept on, but ironically he soon ended up becoming the main character.
+Originally the character was to eventually be killed off, but Smith proved to be far too popular with viewers and not only would he be kept on.
+Ironically he soon ended up becoming the main character.

-The character of the Robot, having initially begun as nothing more than just a tool for the family to use would also develop a personality in later episodes and would often serve as a more heroic comedic foil to the cowardly, inept Smith, with Will Robinson, played by Billy Mumy the youngest child of the family serving as the middle man between them.
+The character of the Robot, having initially begun as nothing more than just a tool for the family to use would also develop a personality in later episodes and would often serve as a more heroic comedic foil to the cowardly, inept Smith.
+Will Robinson, played by Billy Mumy the youngest child of the family often served as the middle man between them.

 Later episodes of Lost in Space also saw the show become more of a surrealist comedy series than a serious sci fi show.
 Whilst some have criticised this development, the show nevertheless remained popular throughout its run and maintains a devoted following decades on.
 It has also been cited as an influence on later sci fi comedy series such as Red Dwarf itself.